-In September 2020, the Management Board of the Company approved separate remuneration and severance policies, and the Supervisory Board of the Company approved these policies in October 2020.
-The policies were reviewed during 2022, and were approved at the November 2022 meeting of both the Management and Supervisory Boards.
+In September 2020, the Management Board approved separate remuneration and severance policies, and the Supervisory Board of the Company approved these policies in October 2020.
+These policies are reviewed on an annual basis, and appropriate updates made if necessary.
+The policies were last reviewed and approved by the Management Board and Remuneration Committee in 2023.